jaspector

 Monday-Friday, 8:00 AM to 4:00 PM (with 12:00 to 1:00 PM lunch closure)

-Typical inspection sequence: Submit plans, obtain permit, complete construction with accessible work, request final inspection, and receive a Certificate of Occupancy if compliant.
+Typical sequence: Submit plans, obtain permit, complete construction with accessible work, request final inspection, and receive a Certificate of Occupancy if compliant.

-Do I need a building permit in Middlesboro, KY?
+01 Do I need a building permit in Middlesboro, KY?

 Any building or other structure that is erected, moved, added to, or structurally altered requires a permit before work begins.

-How do I apply for a building permit in Middlesboro, KY?
+02 How do I apply for a building permit in Middlesboro, KY?

-1. Submit an application with dimensioned sketches showing the lot, existing and proposed buildings, uses, occupancies, drainage and other facts needed to verify compliance with the ordinance.
+To apply for a building permit in Middlesboro, KY, follow these steps: 1.
+Submit an application with dimensioned sketches showing the lot, existing and proposed buildings, uses, occupancies, drainage and other facts needed to verify compliance with the ordinance.
 2. The Administrative Official reviews the materials and must grant or deny the permit in writing within 30 days, providing the causes of denial if the submission is not approved.
 3. Construction, moving, demolition or structural alteration cannot begin until the permit is issued; working without a permit may prompt a restraining order.
 4. Permits lapse six months after issuance without substantial progress but may be renewed without fee if the Administrative Official confirms ongoing work.
 5. After notifying the Administrative Official that the work is ready for occupancy, a final inspection is conducted and a Certificate of Occupancy is issued or refused in writing.

-How long does it take to get a building permit in Middlesboro, KY?
+03 How long does it take to get a building permit in Middlesboro, KY?

-What work is exempt from building permits in Middlesboro, KY?
+04 What work is exempt from building permits in Middlesboro, KY?

-How do I schedule a building inspection in Middlesboro, KY?
+05 How do I schedule a building inspection in Middlesboro, KY?

-Inspections can be scheduled via: City Hall / Code Enforcement Office, (606) 248-5670.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Middlesboro, KY via: City Hall / Code Enforcement Office, (606) 248-5670.
 Applicants must notify the Administrative Official when the project is ready, and the official is required to inspect within five days of notification..

-Other cities in Bell County
+Other jurisdictions in Bell County.

-View all Bell County jurisdictions →
+All Bell County jurisdictions →